RuchikaDoley/Moodbot/README.md

 Moodbot is an interactive web application that detects the emotion behind a user’s message and responds in a way that matches their mood.
 It’s designed to act like a mini emotional companion—you type something in, and Moodbot figures out if you’re feeling happy, sad, or neutral, then responds with a thoughtful or uplifting message.
-It's a great mix of sentiment analysis and basic conversational AI, built with Python, Flask, and natural language processing (NLP).
+It's a great mix of sentiment analysis, conversational AI, and large language model (LLM) integration, built with Python, Flask, and natural language processing (NLP).

-The backend draws on a trained sentiment analysis model that classifies input as joyful, sad, fearful, and so on.
-But Moodbot doesn't just stop at detecting emotions-it makes the response personal.
-If you're down, it sends you a reassuring message or words of encouragement.
-If you're ecstatic, it congratulates you.
-This gives the app a sense of being alive and emotionally perceptive, not just analytical.
+The backend taps into a trained sentiment analysis model that identifies emotional tones such as joy, sadness, fear, and more.
+But it doesn't stop at detection—Moodbot goes a step further by making the response feel personal.
+If you're down, it may send you a reassuring message or comforting words.
+If you're excited, it cheers you on.
+This gives the app a sense of being emotionally aware, not just analytical.

-To get all this to work, the text you pass in goes through a preprocessing pipeline that cleans up the input—lowercase everything, remove punctuation, remove regular stopwords, and lemmatize words so the model can look at the underlying meaning.
-The cleaned-up text is then passed to the trained model, which makes the prediction of sentiment and triggers the appropriate response.
+To process user input, the app first runs the text through a preprocessing pipeline: converting everything to lowercase, removing punctuation, filtering out common stopwords, and lemmatizing words so the model can better understand the core meaning.
+The cleaned text is then passed to the trained model, which classifies the emotion and triggers an appropriate response.

+For generating rich, human-like replies, Moodbot also integrates the Gemini API—a powerful language model from Google.
+Once an emotion is detected, Gemini helps craft more dynamic, empathetic, and engaging responses tailored to that emotion.
+This allows Moodbot to blend rule-based sentiment classification with the creativity and flexibility of an LLM, improving the quality of conversations and enhancing the user experience.

-The model was trained on the Emotions Dataset for NLP in Kaggle: https://www.kaggle.com/datasets/praveengovi/emotions-dataset-for-nlp.
-In particular, the training text data file in the dataset was utilized to instruct the model on how to identify different emotions.
+The model was trained using the Emotions Dataset for NLP available on Kaggle: https://www.kaggle.com/datasets/praveengovi/emotions-dataset-for-nlp.
+Specifically, the training text data file from this dataset was used to teach the model how to recognize a range of emotions.

-The project is organized into clearly defined modules: server.py handles web server and app routes, preprocessing_py.py handles cleaning of text, and a folder named SentimentAnalysis has the trained model stored in it.
-The frontend is built from plain HTML templates and allows users to easily interact with the bot.
+The project is modular and well-organized:

+server.py manages the Flask server and application routes.

+preprocessing_py.py handles text preprocessing and cleanup.

+SentimentAnalysis/ contains the trained model and related utilities.

+Basic HTML templates make up the frontend for user interaction.

-Moodbot is a simple-to-work-on project for newbies that shows how emotional intelligence can be embedded in software.
-It's excellent for learning NLP, Flask web development, or chatbot development.
-It can be enhanced easily by training it on other emotions (e.g., anger, excitement, or fear), fine-tuning the model, or making the responses more dynamic.
-If you're curious about AI or simply want to make a sweet little web application that "felt" your mood, Moodbot's a good place to start!
+Moodbot is a beginner-friendly project that illustrates how emotional intelligence can be embedded into software.
+It’s ideal for those exploring NLP, Flask development, sentiment analysis, or chatbot building.
+You can easily extend the project by supporting additional emotions (like anger or surprise), improving the model’s accuracy, or making responses even more nuanced with further Gemini API prompts.

+Whether you're diving into AI or just want to create a simple but emotionally aware chatbot, Moodbot is a great place to start!